 2. Buy listings covered by Purchase Protection policies

 Purchase Protection guarantees you a refund if you have problems with your order.
 So if a transaction is eligible, you can return an item that is broken or different from what you ordered and expect to get your money back.

 Note that Facebook only protects purchases made with Facebook Pay.

 3. Pay only after seeing and inspecting the item

-Take any seller that doesn’t want to meet you in the flesh for a scammer unless they are willing to let you have the item first.
+Take any seller who doesn’t want to meet you in the flesh for a scammer unless they will let you have the item first.